nmmull/CS320-Prototype/README.md

      ; Grade01.basic_test, 8
      ; Grade02.basic_test, 8
      ]

+   let _ = run_tests_gradescope tests
    ```

+   An OUnit test can have as many parts as you'd like, the score will be
-   You can check the output of the autograder given to gradescope using dune.
+   distributed uniformly across all parts.
+You can check the output of the
+   autograder given to gradescope using dune

    ```
    dune exec grade
    ```

-4. To create an autograder, you just have to zip up the assignment (with the
+4. To create an autograder, zip up the assignment (with the same file structure
-   same file structure as in the public repository) with the standard library
+   as in the public repository) with the standard library and the scripts
-   and the scripts `run.sh`, `setup.sh` and the appropriate instantiation of
+   `run.sh`, `setup.sh` and the appropriate instantiation of `run_autograder`.
-   `run_autograder`.
-This is done by the (not terribly robust) script
+   This is done by the (not terribly robust) script `build.sh`.
+(Note: The
-   `build.sh`.
-(Note: The point is that the solution built in the developer
+   point is that the solution built in the developer repository is the exact
-   repository is the exact environment in which a student submission will be
+   environment in which a student submission will be graded.
+These scripts copy
-   graded.
-These scripts copy the student `.ml` files into the project and run
+   the student's `.ml` files into the `lib` directory and run `dune exec grade`
-   `dune exec grade` from there.)
+   from there.)

+5. Create an assignment in the public facing repository.
+Make sure to

+   * Remove the solutions from the files in `lib`

+   * Remove the `grade` directory

+   * Remove the private grading tests in `test` (or `test/test_suite`) as well
+     as any references to them in `test_assignXX.ml`